vitalyisaev2/concurrent_set/README.md

 ## Conclusions

-* `LazySyncSet` expectedly showed the best results in benchmarks performing set mutations (write, delete).
+* In the benchmarks implying concurrent writes and reads `LazySyncSet` showed better results.
+* In the benchmarks implying concurrent writes and deletions everything depends on the number of CPU cores: if the number of threads exceeds the number of CPU cores, `NonBlockingSyncSet` is better, otherwise use `LazySyncSet`.
-* When it comes to read-only method `Contains`, `CoarseGrainedSyncSet` wins because it acts as wait-free data structure (due to `sync.RWMutex`), and it's faster than optimistic implementations because it doesn't need to **validate** the discovered node.
+* When it comes to concurrent reads (with no mutations at all), `CoarseGrainedSyncSet` wins because it acts as wait-free data structure (due to `sync.RWMutex`), and it's faster than optimistic implementations because it doesn't need to **validate** the discovered node.